-The 23rd Annual Maura Shaffrey Memorial Lecture will take place on Thursday, 18th October 2021 at 6:30pm.
+The 23rd Annual Maura Shaffrey Memorial Lecture was held on Thursday, 18th October 2021 at 6:30pm.

-The lecture, Cultural Heritage: A Missing Link in Climate Action: Post COP26 – Has the Gap been filled? will be delivered by Andrew Potts, and Senator Alice-Mary Higgins will deliver the response.
+The lecture, Cultural Heritage: A Missing Link in Climate Action: Post COP26 – Has the Gap been filled? was delivered by Andrew Potts, with a response from Senator Alice-Mary Higgins.

 Andrew Potts coordinates the Secretariat of the Climate Heritage Network on behalf of ICOMOS, which hosts the Secretariat.
 The Climate Heritage Networks links organisations around the world that share a commitment to the role arts, culture and heritage can play in tackling the climate emergency.

 Andrew formerly coordinated the ICOMOS Climate Change and Heritage Working Group (CCHWG).
 In 2019 the CCHWG released its report The Future of Our Pasts: Engaging Cultural Heritage in Climate Action.
 The Future of Our Pasts Report scoped hundreds of ways in which cultural heritage can drive transformative climate action and catalogued the myriad impacts climate change is having on every type of heritage.

 Andrew holds a legal degree from Indiana University in the United States.
 He previously served as Associate General Counsel of the US National Trust for Historic Preservation and received its National Trust’s John H. Chafee Trustees Award for Outstanding Achievement in Public Policy.
 He also previously served as ICOMOS Focal Point for the UN Sustainable Development Goals.